AbdullahALX/React-Native-app/README.md

 # TaskSwift Mobile App

 TaskSwift is a mobile application that allows users to efficiently manage their tasks and events.
-It is developed using HTML, CSS, JavaScript, and React Native, with Firebase integration for authentication and data storage.
+It is developed using JavaScript, and React Native, with Firebase integration for authentication and data storage.
 The application is designed to help users keep track of their tasks and events seamlessly.

 ## Features